 The Emergency Preparedness Advisory Committee (EPAC) is the panel at Concho Valley Council of Governments who discusses, reviews, and decides on funding issues related to the Homeland Security Program.
 CVCOG Homeland Security staff facilitates and assists EPAC and any associated subcommittees.
 The EPAC reports and makes recommendations to the Executive Committee of CVCOG, which is the governing board.
 The EPAC uses a risk-informed methodology to decide prioritization of funding requests from the region.
-CVCOG Homeland Security staff works with the EPAC to make sure projects are considered based on; 1) regional priorities, 2) how the project corresponds to the region's Threat and Hazard Identification of Risk Assessment (THIRA), 3) the region's Stakeholder Preparedness Review's (SPR) gaps, 4) state and federal priorities, 5) how the project addressees the priorities identified in the funding opportunity's Request for Application (RFA) issued by Homeland Security Grants Division (HSGD) of the Office of The Governor (OOG), 6) how the project addresses core capabilities identified as priorities by the federal government, and 7) the cost and program effectiveness.
+CVCOG Homeland Security staff works with the EPAC to make sure projects are considered based on; 1) regional priorities, 2) how the project corresponds to the region's

-Operational Coordination, Enhancing State, Regional and Local Planning, and Interdiction and Disruption are the most important core capabilities and investment priorities for the region this planning year.
+Threat and Hazard Identification of Risk Assessment (THIRA), 3) the region's Stakeholder Preparedness Review's (SPR) gaps, 4) state and federal priorities, 5) how the project addressees the priorities identified in the funding opportunity's Request for Application (RFA) issued by Homeland Security Grants Division (HSGD) of the Texas Office of The Governor (OOG), 6) how the project addresses National Priorities as required by the federal government, and 7) the cost and program effectiveness.

-Cybersecurity, Operational Communications, and Public Health, Healthcare, and Emergency Medical Services, are also important regional core capabilities/investment priorities this year.
+Operational Communications, Enhancing State, Regional and Local Planning, and Interdiction and Disruption are the most important core capabilities and investment priorities for the region this planning year.
+Cybersecurity, Operational Coordination, and Community Resilience are also important regional core capabilities/investment priorities this year.